Hubble tension and small-scale inhomogeneities on light propagation: Results and discussion

 \section{Results and discussion}

-In this section, we show the results of our statistical analyses assuming the ZKDR and mZKDR distance relations for the $\Lambda$CDM scenario presented in Section \ref{theory} and the observational data described in Section \ref{data}.
+In this section, we show the results of our statistical analyses assuming the ZKDR and mZKDR distance relations presented in Section \ref{theory} and the observational data described in Section \ref{data}.
 For comparison, we also show the results for the standard (FLRW) $\Lambda$CDM model.
 The free parameters in our analysis are: the smoothness parameter $\alpha$, the mass density parameter $\Omega_m$, the Hubble parameter $H_0$, the curvature parameter $\Omega_k$ -- in those cases where a curved space is considered -- and the absolute magnitude of SNIa $M_{abs}$ for the analyses that use SNIa data\footnote{In cases where a varying $\alpha(z)$ is assumed in the mZKDR equation, the free parameters of the analysis are detailed in Table \ref{tab:models}.}.
-The priors of our analysis are shown in Tables \ref{Tab: prior1} and \ref{Tab: prior2}.
-We sample our posterior distributions using the EMCEE python library.
+We use uniform priors for all parameters, which are shown in Table \ref{Tab: prior1}.
+We sample our posterior distributions using the EMCEE python library \citep{emcee} \footnote{The sampling algorithm is Affine Invariant Markov Chain Monte Carlo Ensemble Sampler while the convergence criterion is based on the autocorrelation time.
+For post-processing of the chains and the confidence contours, we used the GetDist library \citep{2025JCAP...08..025L}.}.

-Our first general comment, which follows from the analysis of all tables and figures, is that the {PPS dataset is} more constraining than H0LiCOW and SH0ES.
-In addition, no correlation is observed in the $H_0-\alpha$ plane, which explains why the distance relations considered here cannot solve or even alleviate the $H_0$ tension.

-The results for a flat universe are shown in Table~\ref{Tab: nook} and Figures~\ref{fig:fig0} and \ref{fig:fig1}.
-The mZKDR approximation allows for lower values of the parameter $\alpha$ (and larger uncertainties) compared to the ZKDR approximation.
-However, the results for both approximations remain consistent with $\alpha = 1$ (standard FLRW $\Lambda$CDM model).
-Additionally, the mZKDR distance relation indicates slightly high values for $\Omega_m$, and the 1D posterior distribution of $H_0$ for the ZKDR model is shifted to lower values when only H0LiCOW data are used.
-However, when PPS data are included, the confidence intervals return to those of the standard cosmology.
-Moreover, it is important to note that the constraining power of the PPS data is more significant for the ZKDR approximation and (standard) FLRW $\Lambda$CDM model than for the mZKDR framework.

-We will now examine the scenario where $\Omega_k$ is allowed to vary, as shown in Table \ref{Tab: okfree} and Figure \ref{fig:fig2}.
-The confidence intervals obtained for $\alpha$ show little difference from those derived for a flat Universe.
-Conversely, the confidence intervals for $\Omega_m$ are higher than those found in flat and non-flat $\Lambda$CDM models across the ZKDR and mZKDR frameworks.
-Additionally, the 1D posterior distribution for $\Omega_k$ is more centered around 0 in the mZKDR approximation and the non-flat $\Lambda$CDM compared to the ZKDR model, although both remain consistent with the flat Universe hypothesis.
-Furthermore, the 1D probability distribution for $H_0$, based on the H0LiCOW data, indicates higher values of $H_0$ in the ZKDR and mZKDR models, as well as in the non-flat $\Lambda$CDM, in contrast to the flat case discussed earlier.